Department of Anthropology Doctorate Degree Requirements

 Admission to the doctoral program is competitive and is decided by the Graduate Committee, generally in the Winter or Spring term of the Academic year prior to Admission.

 2The advantage of doing the prospectus first is that grant proposals can be submitted while the student is preparing for comprehensive exams.
 This works well if the student has a good command of the literature and if the dissertation topic is an outgrowth of the Masters research.
 In other cases, it may be more advantageous to take exams first, especially if the student’s research represents a new research focus.

-The comprehensive examinations and dissertation prospectus should be completed in four terms, but no later than two years after entering the doctoral program.
-The examination committee will consist of the three members of the student’s examination/prospectus committee.
-A student who fails one or both of the two written examinations, or who is judged to have performed unsatisfactorily in the oral presentation of the dissertation prospectus, will be permitted one retake, to occur within one year of taking the first exam or defending his/her prospectus (whichever occurred first).
+A student who fails one or both of the two written examinations, or who performed unsatisfactorily in the oral presentation of the dissertation prospectus, will be permitted one retake.
+Any retake must occur within one year of taking the first exam or defending his/her prospectus, whichever occurred first.

 The following course and additional requirements for the Ph.D. must be completed before advancement to candidacy.

 Other Requirements for Archaeology Students As described in an earlier section, in order to complete the Masters degree, an archaeology student must complete a skill requirement.
 To complete the doctoral degree, an archaeology student must complete an additional (second) “skill.”
 Alternatively, a high level of competence in a single foreign language will fulfill both skills required at the doctoral level.
 Students should choose a skill in consultation with the advisor no later than the first year of the doctoral program.
 The student preparing for the doctorate must complete both skill requirements before the Ph.D. comprehensive examinations may be taken.
 All classes used to satisfy the skill requirement must be taken on a graded basis.